gillbalraj/chat-app/README.md

 1. Run the server.js file from your terminal.
         - write "node server.js" and hit enter.
 2. If everything went well, a message stating "Listening to port 3000" will be prompt at terminal.
+3. For testing purpose:
-3. Open your favourite browser and write "http://localhost:3000/" on the address bar.
+        Open your favourite browser and write "http://localhost:3000/" on the address bar.
                 - open a duplicate window and start exchanging the messages.
+4. A new sqlite database is attached in the recent push, chat history will now be stored using sequelize.

 And thats how simple it is.
 Enjoy!

 -I'll appriciate if you can leave a feedback for me.
 You can always reach me via email: balrajgill18@gmail.com or my linkedin: https://www.linkedin.com/in/balrajsg/